huseyinTozluyurt/STM32-Projects-EmbeddedSystems/project3/temperatureLCD/Readme.md

 ## 📜 License

 This project is based on STM32Cube HAL templates.
-See the repository’s `LICENSE` if present.